-Amelia lay awake in her queen-sized bed, watching the shadows flicker on her ceiling.
+Amelia lay awake in bed, watching the shadows flicker on her ceiling.
 In the place where there was now a pile of pillows, once lay her husband of twenty years.
-Although the divorce was Amelia’s idea, and the disintegration of their marriage was primarily her doing, she was having difficulties coping with the isolating nature of being newly single.
+Although the divorce was Amelia’s idea, and the disintegration of their marriage was primarily her doing, she was having difficulties coping with the isolation of being newly single.
 Her friends supported her, but sided with Doug on the matter.
 Same with her family and therapist.
 No one’s opinion varied.
 He was in the right.
 She was in the wrong.

 Groaning at this thought, she turned onto her side and watched the curtains billow from the night air.
 The source of the moving shadows.
-She lay there absentmindedly, watching night turn into dawn turn into day until a single tear dripped onto her cheek.
+She lay absentmindedly, watching night turn into dawn turn into day until a single tear dripped onto her cheek.
 Before it could mark her pillow, she raised herself out of bed and let the teardrop fall to the floor.
 With quick movements, she opened the curtains and stared blankly at the colorful autumn leaves.

 Change had come.
 But the winter that follows change was fast approaching.

 Taking a deep breath, she closed her eyes and let the dock move her in sideways undulations.
 The same wind rustling her curtains was disturbing the lakes surface.
 Crossing her legs, she guided herself into a meditative state with the affirmation: I can make my own calm.
 Gradually, the chill wind and jerky movements lost their strength as she focused her senses on the cup of warm coffee in her hands.
-She sat in a meditative state, mechanically drinking, until a forceful breeze hit her face and redirected her thoughts back to the day she requested a divorce.
+She sat in a meditative state, mechanically drinking, until a forceful breeze hit her face and redirected her thoughts back to the day she asked for a divorce.

-He was sitting on the bed, pleading with her to not give up on him.
+Doug was sitting on the bed, pleading with her to not give up on him.
 He had managed to stay in an open relationship with her for ten years, at her request.
 He had dealt with her ‘artist’ turmoil, keeping her financially stable throughout various job losses, career changes, and creative paths.
 He had left behind his desire to be a father so that she could continue with her selfish ways.
 He had agreed to purchasing a house in the middle of nowhere when she decided the city lifestyle was no longer her scene.
 He had loved her- still loved her- unconditionally, despite her reckless, affectless ways.

 His eyes were red from crying at that point, but she had never seen him look at her with such clear insight.
 It was as if a twenty-year veil had been wiped clean from the salty water dripping from his eyes and he could finally see truth again.
 The tears stopped, the sobs subsided, and he gave her one long icy look before leaving the house and their mutual lives behind him.